 Bettercoal is working towards a global responsible coal supply chain.
 We were established in 2012 by a group of major European coal buyers to promote the continuous improvement of sustainability performance in their coal supply chain.
-We do this by assessing the performance of coal mining operations against the ten principles of the Bettercoal Code through the Supplier Assessment Process.
+We do this by assessing the performance of coal mining operations against the twelve principles of the Bettercoal Code through the Supplier Assessment Process.
 Responsible mining is essential to the sustainable growth of our societies.

 And coal still has a significant role to play in the economy through its multiple uses as a source of energy for electricity generation, steel and cement manufacturing, carbon fibre, mobile phones and even household use.
 Therefore, it was important to create an internationally recognised standard for the coal mining industry allowing both the producers and the buyers of coal to have confidence and manage the risks in their supply chains.